Gage Park

 The goal of groups like Southwest Community Congress and Southwest Parish and Neighborhood Federation wanted to ease racial tensions so black families could move in but not under the terms of block busting; however, African Americans did not make Gage Park their home.

 In 1997, the Conservative Vice Lords took 57th and Artesian area and pushed out Black P Stones.
+Many black youths moving to Gage Park were lured in by the CVLs making this one of the major gangs in Gage Park as they still exist here today.

 The neighborhood erupted into gang violence especially in the 1990s which proved to be the worst decade.
 Mexican migration heavily increased in the 1990s as more white families fled to escape the gang violence and drugs in the neighborhood, Gage Park then became one of the tougher neighborhoods in Chicago.
-In the 21st century housing values have increased which has brought some more middle-class families to the area which has helped curb some of the violence; however, Gage Park still remains one of the tougher neighborhoods in Chicago but is not a slum.
+In the 21st century housing values have increased which has brought some more middle-class Hispanic families to the area which has helped curb some of the violence; however, Gage Park still remains one of the tougher neighborhoods in Chicago but is not a slum.

 The Guess Boys would return in 1999 but were gone by the year 2000 after another costly war with the Party People.